Provincial Tools

 Memo on activities in participants’ homes

-– Memo on the transfer of health institutions to Santé Québec: French version, English version
+Memo on the transition of institutions to Santé Québec

 For more information, please contact info@catalisquebec.com.